sleeyax/electron-asar-encrypt-demo/README.md

-# Encrypt source code for Electron application
+# Encrypting source code for Electron applications

 ## Why does this repository exist?

-As we all know, [Electron](https://electronjs.org) officially does not provide a way to protect the source code.
-Packaging an Electron application, to put it bluntly, is [to copy the source to a fixed place](http://electronjs.org/docs/tutorial/application-distribution), such as `resources/app`.
-When running an Electron application, Electron treats this directory as a Node.js project to run the JS code in it.
-Although Electron recognizes the code package in ASAR format, that is, it can package all the source code into a `app.asar` file and put `resources` it in the directory.
-Electron regards it `app.asar` as a folder and runs the code inside, but the files in the ASAR package are not encrypted.
-The files are spliced ​​into one file and the file header information is added.
-It is easy to extract all the source code from the ASAR package using the official `asar` library , so the effect of encryption is not achieved, but it is only for beginners who want to access the source code.
-A little bit of a threshold, a little knowledgeable and completely stress-free.
+As we all know, [Electron](https://electronjs.org) does not officially provide a way to protect the source code.
+To package an Electron application, you simply [copy the source code to a fixed location](http://electronjs.org/docs/tutorial/application-distribution), such as the `resources/app` directory on Windows/Linux.
+When running an Electron application, Electron treats this directory as a Node.js project to run the JS code in.
+However, the files in the ASAR package are not encrypted, they are just stitched together into one file with header information, and it is easy to extract all the source code from the ASAR package using the official `asar` library, so the effect of encryption is not achieved.

-So I was thinking about how to encrypt the ASAR package to prevent the commercial source code from being easily tampered with or inject some malicious code by some intentional people before distribution.
-Here is an idea to complete encryption without recompiling Electron.
+So I was thinking about how to encrypt the ASAR package to prevent the commercial source code from being easily tampered or injected with some malicious code by some people who want to distribute it again.
+Here is a way to do it without recompiling Electron.

-## start running
+## Start running

 ``` bash
 git clone https://github.com/toyobayashi/electron-asar-encrypt-demo.git